artix41/ALFI-pytorch/README.md

 Hereunder is a complete list of the configuration parameters with their description:
 - model: LuckyALFINet
 - simulator:
-    - name: WeinbergSimulator
+    - name: The class name of a simulator implementation. e.g. PoissonSimulator, LinearRegressionSimiulator, WeinbergSimulator, ...
-    - parameters: []
+    - parameters: The list of parameters taken by the constructor of the simulator class. e.g. [], "sigma: 0.5", ...
 - train:
     - lr_scheduling: false
     - nb_iter_alfi_min: 15